 Do you know the market prices?

-Did you actually take the time to collect quotes from several designers then noticed that I was the most expensive of the lot?
+Did you take the time to collect quotes from several designers and noticed that I was the most expensive (or less affordable) of the lot?

 Do you usually request these type of services and it’s the first time you were given a price this high?